evilsocket/medusa/README.md

   medusa
 ```

-Lastly, you can build from sources if you have Rust installed in your system (it requires `openssl`):
+Lastly, you can build from sources if you have Rust installed in your system (it requires `openssl` and `libpcap-dev`):

 ```sh
 cargo build